About our CSA:

 "Some of the reasons I decided to farm: to provide the healthiest food possible for my children, to learn to grow food in a sustainable way, to work for something that I believe is positive for the environment, to be with my children more, to be outside more". - Ed

 "For me, farming arose as a natural extension of our lifestyle.
-I farm because I like to cook healthy, fresh food for my family.
-I farm because I love to be outside, close to the land, and need to feel connected to Nature.
-I farm because I need to do work which I find meaningful, and I see that people are hungry for tasty, nutritious food.
-I farm because I am in awe of the mystery of Life and farming gives me a practical and tangible way of practicing my spirituality.
-Peace." - Raluca
+I farm because I like to grow and cook healthy, fresh food for my family and community.
+I farm because I love to be outside, close to the land, and need to feel connected to the rhythms of nature.
+I farm because I like to live a simple, self-sufficient life, and need to do work which I find meaningful.
+Finally, I farm because I am in awe of the mystery of life and working with the land gives me a practical and tangible way of practicing my spirituality." – Raluca